AKuzina/MIDAS/README.md

 # MIDAS
+Cource work 2016.
 Using MIDAS Models on Russian Data.
-Cource work 2016